-SLF's head office and warehouse is located in Oakleigh in Victoria.
+SLF's head office and warehouse is located in Mulgrave in Victoria.
 All fabrics are sourced from Geelong Textiles Australia.
 Fabrics are cut to length at the warehouse and are sent by road freight or courier to customers across Australia.
-SLF also operates a small sales office in Camperdown (Sydney) and a small storage room in Perth on a customer site.

-The SLF Green Living[®] Collection consists of over 400 eco fabrics that are used for commercial eco upholstery and screening fabrics.
+The SLF Green Living® Collection consists of over 400 eco fabrics that are used for commercial eco upholstery and screening fabrics.
 These environmental fabrics carry the GECA Ecolabel for Textile Products and are the first commercial textiles to have been independently assessed and audited by Good Environmental Choice Australia and licensed to carry the GECA Ecolabel for Textile Products.

-SLF GECA certified eco fabrics are the only eco fabrics manufactured from low pesticide leanwool[®], a rapidly renewable resource certified as environmentally preferable with strict chain of custody from the farm to fabric.
-GECA certification warrants the polyester used in these fabrics is either certified recycled PET or low antimony ecopolyester[TM]
+SLF GECA certified eco fabrics are the only eco fabrics manufactured from low pesticide leanwool®, a rapidly renewable resource certified as environmentally preferable with strict chain of custody from the farm to fabric.
+GECA certification warrants the polyester used in these fabrics is either certified recycled PET or low antimony ecopolyesterTM